sniklaus/teaching-webdev/README.md

 ## `node/*`
 Each exercise in this category consists of writing a webserver that listens on port `process.env.PORT || 8080`, allowing the grading server to specify a custom `process.env.PORT` while you can simply use port `8080` during development.

-In each exercise, your webserver will have to respond to various reqeuests in different ways.
+In each exercise, your webserver will have to respond to various requests in different ways.
 There are inline examples of what the requests look like and what your webserver is supposed to respond.
 You might find the following resources helpful to accomplish the given tasks.

 * https://nodejs.org/api/http.html#http_http_createserver_requestlistener
 * https://nodejs.org/api/http.html#http_class_http_incomingmessage